astrochialinko/Badminton-Shuttlecock-Tracking/README.md

 Then, the command will be `python3 predict.py --video_name=../DataSet/OurOwnRecording/chialin_neha.mp4 --load_weights=model_33`

-The outputs are `predict.mp4` and `predict.csv` files The `predict.mp4` looks like
+The outputs are `predict.mp4` and `predict.csv` files

+The `predict.mp4` looks like

 [![Watch the video](https://img.youtube.com/vi/vjk_LwsQJ3c/maxresdefault.jpg)](https://youtu.be/vjk_LwsQJ3c)

+The `predict.csv` files includes below information

+- **Frame**: represent the frame of video
+- **Visibility**: the shuttlecock is visible or not at this frame
+    - 0 : invisible
+    - 1 : visible
+- **X, Y**: the coordinate of shuttlecock
+    - If shuttlecock is invisible now, then X, Y is 0
+- **Time**: the time of the video

 ## Estimate the performance